Principle Law of Supply and Demand

-- On the other hand, when there is as shortage of products, it means that the price of the offered goods is less than the equilibrium price.
+- On the other hand, when there is a shortage of products, it means that the price of the offered goods is less than the equilibrium price.
 The amount demanded is greater than the quantity offered.
 So the bidders will increase the price.
-Since there are many buyers for few units of the good.
-So that the number of plaintiffs decreases, and the break-even point is established.
+Since there are many buyers for a few units of the goods.
+So that the number of plaintiffs decreases and the break-even point is established.

 Graphical Representation of Law and Supply Demand

 By transferring to a graph the supply and demand behaviors we have just explained, it is understood that the supply curve (0, blue line) is increasing and the demand curve (D, red line) is decreasing.
 The point where they cross is known as market equilibrium.

 If we start from the initial point in which the quantity Q1 of a good is demanded at the price P1.
 Owing to some external cause there is an increase in demand up to the quantity Q2, the price of the good will increase to P2.

 If, on the contrary, it happens that the sellers for some reason decrease their production (for example, floods cause wheat production to decrease).
 In the graph, we observe a movement of the supply curve (O) to the left.
 Therefore, increases the price of the good in question.
 Thus the demand will be reduced.

 Competition Affects the Law of Supply and Demand

 As we have seen in the examples above, depending on the movement of supply and demand, prices may be affected.
 In some cases, if the supply or demand for a good is very strong, it can affect the price of that good.